Skip to main content

 Loading the Bootloader

 Before you can load code onto your processor, you must program the bootloader.
+This will be done through the ICSP header.
 You can learn more about this here.
 This requires an Arduino with a logic level shifter which will be provided for you.

 The Arduino IDE

 For programming your femtosat, you'll want to use the Arduino IDE.
-A guide for getting started can be found here.
+A guide for getting started can be found here: Getting Started with Arduino Products.

 To be continued...